qixianbiao/PolyFace/README.md

 # PolyFace
 PolyFace: Face Recogntion with Pytorch

 Our Model was trained on the cleaned CASIA Dataset (around 450K).
 Three training logs are provided.

 Preprocessing: \
-MTCNN face detection is used, and a simple face alignment is applied with the 5 keypoints created by MTCNN.
+MTCNN face detection is used, and then a simple face alignment is applied with the 5 keypoints created by MTCNN.

 Model:\
 A slightly modified google inception_resnet_v1 is used with input size 160*160.

 Method:\
 Will be described in upcoming document.

 Performance:
 Currently, the best performance achieved was 99.583% on LFW data set.

 Speed:\
-With Titan X Pascal, it tasks around 36 hours to finish 150,000 steps with batch size 128.
+With a single Titan X Pascal, it tasks around 36 hours to finish 150,000 steps with batch size 128.
-With old Titan X, training 150,000 steps takes around 47 hours.
+With a old Titan X, training 150,000 steps takes around 47 hours.

 Further information: \
 We are still preparing our technical document.
 We will release our code with the technical report.

 Useful Links: \